 |Carola van Rijnsoever, Director Inclusive Green Growth, Ambassador Sustainable Development, Arctic Ambassador, Ministry of Foreign Affairs of the Netherlands.|

 Carola has been working at the Ministry of Foreign Affairs for 22 years and fulfilled a range of functions.
 She worked at the Embassies in Moscow and Berlin and was Representative to the Political and Security Committee of the EU until last summer.
 She is in charge of the Inclusive Green Growth Department, that deals with global issues such as water, food security, energy, climate, raw materials and Polar issues.
 She is also appointed as Ambassador for Sustainable Development and Arctic Ambassador of the Netherlands.

 |Vida Duti, Country Director, IRC Ghana.
 Vida has 20 years working experience with national and international entities in the areas of community development and poverty reduction; gender and development; capacity development of local government actors; democratic governance and public sector reforms.
 Vida was the Country Team Leader for Triple-S (Sustainable Services at Scale) Ghana and she is currently involved in WASH policy and sector change management processes which is resulting in transformational changes and partnerships for sustainable water service delivery.
 She has in-depth experience in the design and management of different financing mechanisms including district performance based grants and social investment funds.
 Since March 2018, Vida is a member of the Advisory Board for the Community Water and Sanitation Agency (CWSA) of Ghana's Ministry of Sanitation and Water Resources.|

 Live stream and recording

-If you are not able to attend the WASH Debate in The Hague you can follow the live stream on IRC's Twitter page from 17:00-18:30 CEST [convert to your local time].
-A video recording of the debate will be available shortly after the event.
+Those unable to attend the WASH Debate in The Hague could follow the live stream on IRC's Twitter page from 17:00-18:30 CEST [convert to your local time].
+A video recording of the debate was made available shortly after the event.